saifeemustafaq/mentorship/cohort_2/gayatribhosale2610@outlook.com/AWS_Educate_Mentorship_Gayatri_Bhosale.md

 **3. AWS CloudHSM-** This AWS service helps you meet corporate, regulatory, and contractual, compliance requirements for maintaining data security by using the Hardware Security Module(HSM) appliances inside the AWS environment.

+### Mobile Services

+**1. Mobile Hub —** Allows you to add, configure and design features for mobile apps.

+**2. Cognito —** Allows users to signup using his or her social identity.

+**3. Device Farm —** Device farm helps you to improve the quality of apps by quickly testing hundreds of mobile devices.

+**4. AWS AppSync —** It is a fully managed GraphQL service that offers real-time data synchronization and offline programming features.

 ## Applications of AWS services

 Amazon Web services are widely used for various computing purposes like: